Spacer

-Missouri State Highway Patrol Launches New Anti-Texting Campaign to Reduce Risks in Cape Girardeau and Throughout Southeast Missouri Distracted Driving Car Accidents
+Missouri State Highway Patrol Launches New Anti-Texting Campaign to Reduce Risks in Cape Girardeau and Throughout Southeast Miss

 The Missouri State Highway Patrol has launched a new safety campaign in Cape Girardeau and across Missouri aimed at curbing distracted driving.
 The campaign will provide stickers with the campaign logo for all local Patrol vehicles.
 By targeting texting while driving, the Missouri campaign aims to reduce the risks of car accidents in Cape Girardeau, Sikeston, Kennett, Popular Bluff and elsewhere in Southeast Missouri.
 Cape Girardeau attorney, Aaron Sachs is hopeful that this campaign will raise awareness to a growing safety issue - texting while driving.